niuzaisheng/AttExplainer/baseline_methods/README.md

 `explain_method` is one of `FeatureAblation`, `Occlusion`, `KernelShap` , `ShapleyValueSampling`, `LIME`, `IntegratedGradients` or `DeepLift`.

-    python baseline_methods/explain_baseline_captum.py --data_set_name emotion --explain_method FeatureAblation --use_wandb
+    python baseline_methods/explain_baseline.py --data_set_name emotion --explain_method FeatureAblation --use_wandb
-    python baseline_methods/explain_baseline_captum.py --data_set_name emotion --explain_method LIME --use_wandb

-You can add an argument `--max_sample_num` when using `KernelShap` or `ShapleyValueSampling`.
-This parameter will limit the maximum number of samples (Model Query Times) for the `KernelShap` method.
-But for `ShapleyValueSampling` method, it will limit the maximum number of samples for each token.
-So the real total number of Model Query Times for one sequence should be `seq_length * max_sample_num`.
+You can add an argument `--max_sample_num` when using `KernelShap`,`ShapleyValueSampling`, `LIME` and `IntegratedGradients`.
+This parameter will limit the maximum number of samples (Model Query Times) for explanation methods.
+But there is an exception for `ShapleyValueSampling` method, we cannot limit the total query times, `--max_sample_num` will limit the maximum sampling number for *each single token*.
+So the real total number of total Model Query Times for one sequence is `seq_length * max_sample_num`.

-    python baseline_methods/explain_baseline_captum.py --data_set_name snli --explain_method ShapleyValueSampling --max_sample_num 5 --use_wandb
+    python baseline_methods/explain_baseline.py --data_set_name snli --explain_method ShapleyValueSampling --max_sample_num 5 --use_wandb

 ## For Adversarial Attack